-We’re looking for parents who can take on the extra challenge of becoming foster carers to a very young child (babies) before the courts decide if that child should be adopted.
+We’re looking for parents who can take on the extra challenge of becoming foster carers to a very young child, often babies at short notice, with the chance of going on to adopt them later, if the courts decides that child should be adopted.
+Could that be you?
+It’s not something every parent can deal with.
+While there may be challenges in its uncertainty, it is very rewarding.Want to adopt?

 Fostering For Adoption (FfA): the early permanence scheme